DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - Current pattern can be changed "on-the-fly by turning its encoder (clockwise to select next, counter-clockwise to select previous), via PREV./NEXT trigger input jacks, or absolute pattern number via CV (PREV. input jack + enabled "CV PATTERN" option via context menu).
 Any third-party trigger or CV sequencer can control pattern chaining (via triggers) or absolute (via voltages).

 - LOOP: repeat current step (1/16), two-consecutive steps (1/8) or current bar (1/4) applied CV-voltage (gated) on LOOP input jack (+2V min. to +5V for 1/16, +5V to +9.99V for 1/8, +10V for 1/4).
-Unlike ratcheting note event, LOOP is applied on all playing tracks.
+Unlike ratchet note event, LOOP is applied on all playing tracks.

 - LOOP via button (may be held): behavior (1/16, 1/8 or 1/4) can be defined via **"LOOP" button behavior** from context menu (default is 1/16 step repeat).
 Button is inoperative while a +2V (or more) is applied on LOOP input jack.